ora0600/confluent_protobuf_playground/Strategy.md

-# How to find the best strategy
+# Schema Management Strategy - How to find the best strategy?

-Confluent Documentation ([Platform](https://docs.confluent.io/platform/current/schema-registry/fundamentals/schema-evolution.html) / [Cloud](https://docs.confluent.io/cloud/current/sr/index.html)) is describing the fact - the what - and not the how to do this.
+Confluent Documentation ([Platform](https://docs.confluent.io/platform/current/schema-registry/fundamentals/schema-evolution.html) / [Cloud](https://docs.confluent.io/cloud/current/sr/index.html)) is describing the fact - the what - and not the how to do develop an own strategy.
 I will try to bring everything together.

 ## Introduction